hayleyteng/IR/README.md

   The massive number of documents and the current document format (.doc or .pdf) create challenges for both the UN information management system and decision-makers in the management.
 Extract keywords from materials in the original forms is both time-consuming and labor-intensive.<br />

-  This project aims to transform the documents into the "machine-readable" format, identify critical information and knowledge, improve information processing efficiency with automation, and conducted analysis for insights discovery.
+  This project aims to transform the documents into the "machine-readable" format, identify critical information and knowledge, improve information processing efficiency with automation, and conduct analysis for insights discovery.
 Specifically, the main objectives of the information system project are to generate machine-readable and semantically enhanced documentation automatically for 1) document retrieval tool; 2) metadata and document description query; 3) text mining for content analysis.

 ## 1. Metadata with Regular Expression

   The Metadata was crawled from the UN General Assembly (UNGA) resolutions: https://www.un.org/en/sections/documents/general-assembly-resolutions/ <br />

   To locate the critical information in the document, we display the high-level information under a structured format.
 The system chooses Regular Expression (RegEx) based on the existing structure of each document as RegEx allows to check a series of characters for “matches” with efficiency and adaptability. <br />

   The task consists of two parts: fields extraction and basic segementation.<br />

 ### 1.1 Metadata for documents